petrkrulis2022/NFTD-STABLECOIN/README.md

 Deployed URL: https://inquisitive-capybara-6290c8.netlify.app/mint-stable

-Deployed url with demo of staking aggregator ( LIDo and RPOOl only ) https://rad-truffle-c76806.netlify.app/
+Deployed url with demo of staking aggregator ( LIDO and RPOOL only ) https://rad-truffle-c76806.netlify.app/

 Press button MINT NFTD WITH YOUR STABLECOIN